maxensas/pages/docs/index.md

 * **Auto paste** whisper trades in-game from external websites.

 ```
-This tool is designed to comply rules set by the official trade website
+Designed to comply rules set by the official trade website
 in order to avoid abuses with limited data recovery and requests over time.
 ```